technoguy3105/SunFlow/README.md

 Tutorials
 ---------

-Illustrative tutorials explain SunFlow's capabilities and their usage by examples step-by-step.
+Illustrative tutorials explain SunFlow's capabilities and their usage by Python examples step-by-step.
 Their source code is inside the examples folder.

 Powerful Graphics